 What is heroism?

-Accompanying the stories of those awarded the medals is newly-commissioned artwork, film and photography, which explores the concept of bravery and what motivates people to undertake acts of heroism.
+Accompanying the stories of those awarded the medals is artwork, film and photography, which explores the concept of bravery and what motivates people to undertake acts of heroism.

 ©IWM William Leefe Robinson, Victoria Cross

 ©IWM Matthew Croucher, George Cross